Fitzclutchington/asmd/README.md

 are visualized by running a connected component algorithm on the questionable areas and created images centered around the areas.

-The necessary libraries needed to run this program can be found in the file [requirements.txt]requirements.txt
+The necessary libraries needed to run this program can be found in the file [requirements.txt](requirements.txt)

+To run the program:

+`python asmd.py path-to-granule path-save-folder`